CIMES-USNA-UMA/BaroWavelet/README.md

 ## Description

-Developed by Alvaro Chao-Ecija (Collaboration Scholarship at the Department of Physiology and the Autonomic Nervous System Unit at CIMES, University of Malaga), constituting part of my Final Degree Project, under the supervision of MD-PhD.
+Developed by Alvaro Chao-Ecija (2022-2023 Collaboration Scholarship at the Department of Physiology and the Autonomic Nervous System Unit at CIMES, University of Malaga), which started as part of my Final Degree Project, under the supervision of MD-PhD.
 Marc Stefan Dawid Milner.